rust-lang/rustc-dev-guide/src/backend/updating-llvm.md

 but a few guidelines are applied:

 * We try to always support the latest released version
-* We try to support the last few versions of LLVM
+* We try to support the last few versions
   (and the number changes over time)
 * We allow moving to arbitrary commits during development
 * We strongly prefer to upstream all patches to LLVM before including them in rustc